rickmark/mojo_thor/README.md

 ## Detection (direct)

-* Boot into recovery, look for any output from `ioreg | grep MojoKDP`
+* macOS 10.12 and earlier: Boot into recovery, look for any output from `ioreg | grep MojoKDP`
-* macOS 10.13 `sudo /usr/libexec/firmwarecheckers/eficheck/eficheck --integrity-check`
+* macOS 10.13 and later: `sudo /usr/libexec/firmwarecheckers/eficheck/eficheck --integrity-check`

 ## In the press